 Fingers pointing upwards

-The image of the hand with the fingers pointing upwards means power, strength, and blessing and at the same time also protection from the evil eye, and it is the original representation of the Hand of Fatima, as it was handed down over the centuries in traditional iconography.
+The image of the hand with the fingers pointing upwards means power, strength, and blessing while also protecting from the evil eye.
+It is the original representation of the Hand of Fatima, as it was handed down over the centuries in traditional iconography.

 In many representations, there is an open eye in the center of the palm, called “the eye of Allah”, which indicates the divine strength within each of us.
 According to symbolism, the hand represents our physical form, our body, while the eye is the spiritual part of the human being: the symbol thus translates into a blessing, an auspicious gesture that the two elements are in harmony.